Cash in Summary:

 - Returns are generated from interest payments only, which are taxed at your marginal income tax rate Interest rates these days are pitiful so you will not be rewarded for keeping significant amounts of cash

-- Accept the automatic “cash-sweep” option in your brokerage accounts to avoid trading costs, or just keep the extra cash in your checking account
+- Accept the automatic “cash-sweep” option in your brokerage accounts, or just keep the extra cash in your checking account

 Cheddah, bricks, green-backs, dough, bread, cake, ducketts, dead-presidents … whatever you wish to call it.
 But in the investment world you rarely actually hold cash in your accounts, but rather “cash-like” instruments.
 Whether you choose a cash investment or just keep an extra amount stored in your checking account, it is a good strategy to always have enough cash on hand to cover at least three months of your normal expenses.
 This “buffer” will shelter you from the risk of having all of your money invested in a volatile investment and needing money when your investments could be performing poorly.
 Holding slightly higher levels of cash may be prudent for those with variable income to protect you from the risk of a short-term gap in income or losing your job altogether.